matteo14c/HaploCoV/docs/source/subsetting.rst

 **Basic statistics: how to summarize geographic data**

-Simple stats on the number of genomes associated with distinct Continents, Countries, Regions and or Macro-geographic regions can be easily obtained by combining the `cut` , `sort` and `uniq' unix commands.
+Simple stats on the number of genomes associated with distinct Continents, Countries, Regions and or Macro-geographic regions can be easily obtained by combining the ``cut`` , ``sort`` and ``uniq`` unix commands.
 These data are stored in columns 6 to 9 of your HaploCoV-formatted metadata file.

 .. figure:: _static/table4.png
-   :scale: 90%
+   :scale: 70%
    :align: center